burgwyn/platform/research.md

 ### Research result

 All data which are available on the analytics page are available via REST API as well.
-Request to fetch data and response.
+Request to fetch data and response below.
 The problem is to understand response structure.

 ### Host
 - https://nightly.apinf.io:3002